 To make the ‘commons’ aspect of PIC work, contributors to and users of the PIC need to comply with a set of guidelines or “norms” of behavior.
 These norms recognize that individuals and organizations contribute to science and to the collective wellbeing of humanity by making digital content available through the PIC with minimal or no restrictions.
 The norms assure users of the PIC that contributors have provided, to the best of their ability, high quality data, information, and other digital resources about the polar regions, accurately described according to agreed standards.
-Because individuals and institutions will both contribute to and draw from the PIC, members of the PIC community have strong incentive to ensure adherence with community norms.
-The "norms" outlined below refer mainly to data derived entirely or largely from PIC materials, however, where appropriate, data generated from non PIC materials may also be contributed back to PIC.
+Importantly PIC contributors can expect that data users will acknowledge them as the source of applied PIC data in subsequent publications and reports.
+Because individuals and institutions will both contribute to and draw from the PIC, members of the PIC community have a strong incentive to ensure adherence to community norms.
+The "norms" outlined below refer mainly to data derived entirely, or substantively from PIC materials, however, where appropriate, data generated from non PIC materials may also be covered by these practises.

 These initial norms will evolve in response to community needs.
 By setting clear expectations for behavior, the PIC community will ensure that the PIC becomes increasingly effective for collaboration and research.

 Users of polar data, information, and other digital materials (“PIC users”)